Volunteer Katie Arey giving a demonstration.

 - School Programs: Volunteers lead groups of school children to various stops inside the buildings and on the grounds.
 At each stop, the educator facilitates activities and lessons on cultural history (fall) and natural history (spring).
 All school programs are mornings only and are approximately 3 hours long.

-- BayWalks Programs (formerly Ambassador Programs): Volunteers assist in leading summer programs shorter in length than the spring and fall field trip programs, but which follow a similar format of the school programs' structured activities.
+- BayWalks Programs: Volunteers assist in leading summer programs shorter in length than the spring and fall field trip programs, but which follow a similar format of the school programs' structured activities.

 - There is one day of required training, as well as shadowing the program two or three times before taking a group out on one's own.
 There is no set number of programs a volunteer must lead; volunteers choose and sign up for days and times that are convenient with their existing schedules.
 For more information on the programs and lessons, visit the Education and Outreach page.

 - Grounds Volunteers: Grounds volunteers assist in maintaining the grounds of the Discovery Center.
-There are several specific gardens located on the grounds, including: edible "pizza" garden, moonshade garden, annuals garden around the flagpole, butterfly garden, and xeriscape or water-less garden.
+There are several specific gardens located on the grounds, including: annuals garden around the flagpole, butterfly garden, and more.
 These volunteers would help with weeding, trimming, and watering, and would be notified of various planting work parties at the Center or at nearby projects.

 - If you're interested in volunteering doing groundswork or other outdoor projects, please check out the volunteer opportunities at the new Community Wildlife Garden in Stratham!
-Volunteers are needed as "Work Day Wonders" and "Wild Side Gardeners" to help create a beautiful local retreat for community members to enjoy.
+Volunteers are needed as "Work Day Wonders" to help create a beautiful local retreat for community members to enjoy.
 Our next workday is April 18th where we will celebrate Earth Day by imrpoving this wonderful area!
 This garden will also serve as an educational site, featuring some "green" landscaping practices that benefit wildlife.